silverbulletmd/silverbullet/website/API/table.md

 #api/lua

-These are Lua functions defined in the `table` namespace:
+These are Lua functions defined in the `table` namespace.

+# Lua standard library

 ## table.concat(table, sep?, i?, j?)
 Concatenates the elements of a table into a string using a separator.